zelbov/stylight/doc/React.md

 ## useStyle hook

 Basically `useStyle` hook is a React-oriented version of [`createStyleSheet`](./Stylesheets.md#creating-stylesheets-and-type-completion) call, but only returns a class picker with type completion support.
-Composing and rendering styles is handled by top-level rendering context and an actual renderer component `StyleRenderer`.
+Styles composition and rendering are handled by top-level rendering context and a renderer component `StyleRenderer`.

-Also, stylesheets passed into rendering context with this call are assigned with their unique identifiers in a list, and support automatic correction of a styles tree in case of using hydration and frequent re-renders (e.g. combining Helmet with lazy components).
+Also, stylesheets passed into rendering context with this call are assigned with their unique identifiers in a list, and support automatic correction of a styles tree in case of using hydration and frequent/eventual re-renders (e.g. when combined with Helmet, React.lazy or implementation of theme switches).

 A retuned class picker accepts multiple parameters of string type, implying that an actual element could contain multiple class names, and typechecking of passed parameters is not strictly limited to property descriptors used in a stylesheet.